openaire/guidelines-cris-managers/docs/introduction.rst

 CERIF (Common European Research Information Format) is a standard data model for research information and a recommendation by the European Union to Member States.
 The care and custody of CERIF was handed over by the European Union to euroCRIS (http://www.eurocris.org), a non-for-profit organisation dedicated to the interoperability of Research Information Systems (CRISs).
-In addition to a domain model and a formal relational (ERM) data model, CERIF defines a XML format for data exchange.
+In addition to a domain model and a formal data model, CERIF includes a mechanism to construct XML profiles (specialized subsets) for specific information interchange scenarios.
-The OpenAIRE data model is CERIF-compliant and CERIF XML has been adopted by OpenAIRE as the basis for harvesting and importing metadata from CRIS systems.
+The OpenAIRE profile of CERIF supports harvesting and importing metadata from CRIS systems.

 Acknowledgements
 ^^^^^^^^^^^^^^^^